Triangulation of Light and Dark

 by Michael Newberry

-Some months ago I had a catalytic, aesthetic breakthrough–I discovered the tremendous value of the triangulation light and dark.
+Some months ago I had an aesthetic breakthrough–I discovered the tremendous value of the triangulation light and dark.
 It has sped my realistic technique, intensified eye movement, and allowed for more subtlety than I could have imagined.

 Here is one piece which fully realized this technique, Three Fruits, 2006, oil on canvas panel, 12 x 9 inches.